National Association of Social Workers (NASW) Credentials

 Professional Social Work Credentials

-• Education Requirement: Master’s degree in social work from a school accredited by the Council on Social Work Education (CSWE) and 20 hours of relevant continuing education.
+• Education Requirement: Master’s degree in social work from a CSWE-accredited program (schools in candidacy are not accepted) and verification of 20 hours of relevant continuing education within the past two years (with 3 hours in ethics).

 • Fees: $140 for application